-We developed our Toolkit throughout 2014 and 2015, and launched it in May 2016.
+As the Money Advice Service, we developed our Toolkit throughout 2014 and 2015, and launched it in May 2016.
 In June 2017 we made a raft of additions and improvements - mostly to streamline content and improve accessibility - based on piloting and feedback.

-We also recommend that you explore the research published by the Money Advice Service - a valuable set of resources, such as the UK Financial Capability Survey findings, analysis of the Building Blocks of Financial Capability and Segmentation analysis, that you can use to refine your work and target your activity more effectively.
+We also recommend that you explore the research published by the Money and Pensions Service - a valuable set of resources, such as the UK Financial Capability Survey findings, analysis of the Building Blocks of Financial Capability and Segmentation analysis, that you can use to refine your work and target your activity more effectively.

 We are grateful to the following organisations for helping us develop the outcomes frameworks and question banks, and/or wider elements of the Toolkit, in alphabetical order: